bellackn/ansible-role-certbot/README.md

     certbot_auto_renew_minute: "30"
     certbot_auto_renew_options: "--quiet --no-self-upgrade"

 You can also set `certbot_install_with_package` to `false` to avoid the installation entirely.
-This is useful for example on RHEL machines where certbot is installed via snap.
+This is useful for example on RHEL machines where certbot is installed via snap. **If you do, make sure that you set `certbot_script` to your certbot executable!**

 By default, this role configures a cron job to run under the provided user account at the given hour and minute, every day.
 The defaults run `certbot renew` (or `certbot-auto renew`) via cron every day at 03:30:00 by the user you use in your Ansible playbook.
 It's preferred that you set a custom user/hour/minute so the renewal is during a low-traffic period and done by a non-root user account.